Donald Lim: Political career

-Donald Lim Siang Chai first elected as MP for Petaling Jaya Selatan in 1995 general election.
+Lim first elected as MP for Petaling Jaya Selatan in 1995 general election.
 He reelected as MP for Petaling Jaya Selatan in 1999 and 2004 general election.
 He fail reelected as MP for Petaling Jaya Selatan in 2008 general election after lost to Hee Loy Sian from PKR.

 In 1999 to 2003, he was appointed as Parliamentary Secretary of the Ministry of Transport under minister Ling Liong Sik.
 In 2003 to 2006, he appointed as Deputy Minister of Information II under minister Mohd Khalil Yaakob and Abdul Kadir Sheikh Fadzir.
 In 2006 to 2008, he appointed as Deputy Minister of Tourism under minister Tengku Adnan Tengku Mansor after took over from Ahmad Zahid Hamidi.
 In 2010 to 2013, he was appointed as Deputy Minister of Finance II under minister Najib Razak and minister II Ahmad Husni Hanadzlah after took over from Chor Chee Heung who went on appointed as Minister of Housing and Local Government.

 In 2013, he announced his candidacy for MCA deputy president.

 Post career

-Donald Lim Siang Chai redesignated as Advance Information Marketing Bhd (AIM) executive chairman cum managing director from 31 July 2015.
+Lim redesignated as Advance Information Marketing Bhd (AIM) executive chairman cum managing director from 31 July 2015.

-Donald Lim Siang Chai also served as President of the Subang golf club in Management Committee 2024–2026.
+Lim also served as President of the Subang golf club in Management Committee 2024–2026.